USEPA/epanet-manual/docs/input_keywords.rst

   c.
 A **CONCEN** source:

-     | - represents the concentration of any external source inflow to the node
+     | - Represents the concentration of any external source inflow to the node
-     | - applies only when the node has a net negative demand (water enters
+     | - Applies only when the node has a net negative demand (water enters
        the network at the node)
-     | - if the node is a junction, reported concentration is the result of
+     | - If the node is a junction, reported concentration is the result of
        mixing the source flow and inflow from the rest of the network
-     | - if the node is a reservoir, the reported concentration is the
+     | - If the node is a reservoir, the reported concentration is the
        source concentration
-     | - if the node is a tank, the reported concentration is the internal
+     | - If the node is a tank, the reported concentration is the internal
        concentration of the tank
-     | - is best used for nodes that represent source water supplies or
+     | - Is best used for nodes that represent source water supplies or
        treatment works (e.g., reservoirs or nodes assigned a negative demand)
-     | - should not be used at storage tanks with simultaneous
+     | - Should not be used at storage tanks with simultaneous
        inflow/outflow.

   d.
 A **MASS, FLOWPACED**, or **SETPOINT** source:

-     | - represents a booster source, where the substance is injected
+     | - Represents a booster source, where the substance is injected
        directly into the network irregardless of what the demand at the node is
-     | - affects water leaving the node to the rest of the network in the
+     | - Affects water leaving the node to the rest of the network in the
        following way:

-        | - a **MASS** booster adds a fixed mass flow to that resulting
+        | - A **MASS** booster adds a fixed mass flow to that resulting
           from inflow to the node
-        | - a **FLOWPACED** booster adds a fixed concentration to the
+        | - A **FLOWPACED** booster adds a fixed concentration to the
           resultant inflow concentration at the node
-        | - a **SETPOINT** booster fixes the concentration of any flow
+        | - A **SETPOINT** booster fixes the concentration of any flow
           leaving the node (as long as the concentration resulting from the inflows is below the setpoint)

-     | - the reported concentration at a junction or reservoir booster
+     | - The reported concentration at a junction or reservoir booster
        source is the concentration that results after the boosting is applied; the reported concentration for a tank with a booster source is the internal concentration of the tank
-     | - is best used to model direct injection of a tracer or disinfectant
+     | - Is best used to model direct injection of a tracer or disinfectant
        into the network or to model a contaminant intrusion.

   e.
 A [SOURCES] section is not needed for simulating water age or source